Getting Started

 This chapter goes into greater detail about the installation of both the Panl and Solr Servers, how to start the servers, index data in the Solr server instance, and run the Example Panl Results Viewer Web Application.

-Notes: If you have already got everything up and running from the Quick Start - The 5 Steps section, then you can skip this section as this expands on that section and goes into finer-grained detail with deeper explanations.
+Notes: If you have already got everything up and running from the Quick Start - The 5 Steps section, then you can skip this section with relative safety as it expands on the previous section by going into finer-grained detail with deeper explanations.

 Downloading the Resources

-1. Download the latest release of Synapticloop Panl - this book is using the solr-panl-9-2.0.0 version:
+- Download the latest release of Synapticloop Panl - this book is using the solr-panl-9-2.2.0 version:

-2. Download the latest version of Apache Solr - this book is using the 9.8.0-slim version:
+https://github.com/synapticloop/panl/releases/ - Download the latest version of Apache Solr - this book is using the 9.10.0-slim version:

 https://solr.apache.org/downloads.html